timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 to your build via build parameters.
 Once the build completes, Jenkins will leave a comment on the merge request indicating whether the merge request was successful.

+## Supported Gitlab Versions
+ * Gitlab version < 8.1.X: use v1.2.4 of this plugin
+ * Gitlab version >= 8.1.X: use the latest version of this plugin

 ## Prerequisites

 * Whilst there is no explicit dependency on the [Git plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin),